 2. Yes, I do use very complex and nested suggestions.
 Complexity has to evolve naturally without violating the basic rules.
 And no matter how stacked or nested my use of language patterns, when I am demonstrating conversational programming, I, as a conversational programmer, know what are the basic suggestions that I am targeting.
 And this whole article is about giving oneself the opportunity to build this specific ability to discover useful suggestions first.

 3. You can also read more on writing direct suggestions here.

-I know the above writing can be very basic and I also know from reading and watching the various material available today for any interested learner that what is missing, is the bare basics, so I hope you enjoy reading as you continue to master conversational hypnosis.
+I know the above writing can be very basic and I also know from reading and watching the various material available today for any interested learner that what is missing is the bare basics, so I hope you enjoy reading as you continue to master conversational programming.
 I have not included any exercise in this article and if you want an exercise you can use the same exercise mentioned in this post here.

 Ps: This is a series of articles designed to help you become a Master Communicator who can change mindsets and belief structures conversationally.
 Each article will provide an exercise that helps you master the skill of conversational programming.